DaleOrders/AWS-Study-Notes/README.md

 go down to 0 to be paused.
 In this case you would only be billed for storage consumed.

 Billing is based on resources used on a per-second basis.
+It is cost-effective because it automatically starts up, scales compute capacity to match your application's usage, and shuts down when it's not in use.

 Same resilience as Aurora (6 copies across AZs).